Markets around the world have borne the brunt of the Covid-19 pandemic. And the European market is the most obvious witness to this.

 In the past few years, and especially in 2020, online marketplaces in Europe have attracted significant traffic.
 And seen high visitor engagement that has translated into sales.
 They accounted for 59% of the 143 billion euros spent on cross-border e-commerce by Europeans in 2019.
 According to Cross-Border Commerce Europe.

 We don’t know if marketplaces will become as dominant in Europe as they’ve become in the US and China.
 But we do know that brands need to get the formula right for their other channels.
 Or they’ll miss out on the coming e-commerce growth.
-The marketplace brands that should be looking at especially close is Amazon.
+The marketplace brand that should be looking at especially close is Amazon.

 You can learn more about the rise of marketplaces and their domination in Europe here.